Preamble

 11. Membership is expected to pay monthly dues:

-1. All members are required to pay dues unless unemployed and/or struggling with finances for the month.
-Dues are on a sliding scale, how much you can pay for the month.
-Dues will be used to develop our organization and support our partner organizations.
+1. All members are required to pay dues unless unemployed and/or struggling with finances for the month, which in this case they should let a member of the CC know.
+Dues are $5 per month.
+Members are able to donate more if they wish.
+Dues will be used to develop our organization, allow for us to go on brigades, and to support our partner organizations.

 3. Membership rights: